Jigeeshapaidipalli/Higgs-Boson-classification/README.md

 This project implements a *Deep Learning model* to classify Higgs Boson particle events using high-dimensional data from the CERN dataset.
 The work focuses on improving classification accuracy using *feature engineering, hyperparameter tuning, and AutoML techniques*.

+## 📄 Publication

-This research is based on my *published paper* in the
+This project is based on my research published in:
 *International Journal of Scientific Research and Engineering Development (IJSRED)*
 Volume 8, Issue 2, 2025
+Title: Enhancing Higgs Boson Classification using Deep Learning

+📥 **[Download the Published Paper](

 ## 📌 Overview